In India, traditionally, Brokerage has always been charged as a percentage of the Volume traded by the client.

 A Discount Broker like Samco however charges a fixed fee per transaction.

-What does a discount brokerage mean?
+What is a discount brokerage?

 Discount brokers are plain vanilla execution services brokers charging a flat fee per order or transaction as compared to a traditional full service brokers which charge customers differentially as a percentage of the volume of the transaction.
 Brokerage rates offered by discount brokers are significantly lower than those of full service brokers leading to the definition of the term – “Discount Brokerage”